TakkoTheBoss/takkotheboss.github.io/src/content/docs/hlang/functions.md

 ---
-title: Built-In Keywords & Functions
+title: Keywords and Built-In Functions
 ---

 Built-in functions and constructs in Hachi are very light, with the core library accommodating any functions you'd need.
 For example, Hachi has a built-in `print` function, and then also has a string split function (`strSplit`) which needs to be imported from "String Operations" (so) module in the core library.
 The latter will be covered in the "Libraries" section.
-But a list if language level functions and constructs are below.
+But a list of language level functions and constructs are below.

 # Functions
 ## print